sakawasser/sakablog/docs/_posts/2021-08-18-the-real-problem-with-our-education-system.markdown

 And we all know that the exams are complete bullshit.
-They don't measure the knowledge or creativity.
+They don't measure knowledge or creativity.